 (3) For the purposes of regulations 49D and 50, if an electrical installation is connected to a supply of electricity, each part of the installation is taken to be energised unless it is de-energised.

-[Regulation 49C inserted by Gazette 7 Jun 2018 p.
+[Regulation 49C inserted: Gazette 7 Jun 2018 p.
 1816-17.]

 49D.
 Supervision of electrical work: levels of supervision